Advice Assisted Living

 Senior care costs glossary

-Bridge loans, such as the Elderlife Bridge Loan, are exactly what they sound like: loans “designed to serve as a bridge until more permanent financial resources can be arranged.”
-They can’t provide stable financial support for the duration of senior care.
+Bridge loans, such as the Elderlife Bridge Loan, are exactly what they sound like: short term loans “designed to serve as a bridge until more permanent financial resources can be arranged.”
+While they help cover assisted living costs temporarily, they’re not a long-term solution.

 This option may be right for you if:

-• You need help with short-term costs around the move but have secure financing options for the longer term.
+• You need help with short-term costs regarding the move but have secure financing options for the longer term.

-• Your selected assisted living facility is willing to pay the interest on the loan as an incentive for you to move in.
+• Your selected assisted living facility may pay the interest on the loan as an incentive for you to move in.

 Here’s an overview of the key categories: